appleyuchi/Decision_Tree_Prune/README.md

 which is from
 http://www.rulequest.com/Personal/c4.5r8.tar.gz
 its author is Ross Quinlan.
-The model from Quinlan's implemention is C-type,and it will be transformed to be "Python-compliant" model afterwards.
+The model from Quinlan's implementation is C-type,and it will be transformed to be "Python-compliant" model afterwards.

 ②datasets with unKnown value is Not Supported,because under different cases or in different papers,different people have different methods to deal with unknown value.

-③The "C4.5-Release decision tree model" produced by quinlan's implemention in the above link is C-type model,Not python-type model,So we need to do transformation before running pruning algorithm.
+③The "C4.5-Release decision tree model" produced by quinlan's implementation in the above link is C-type model,Not python-type model,So we need to do transformation before running pruning algorithm.
 For further details about transformation,continue reading the following contents please.

-④when your datasets is very very small ,you'll get very small model,then,you will NOT get a "Simplified Tree"(pruned model)from quinlan's implemention.
+④when your datasets is very very small ,you'll get very small model,then,you will NOT get a "Simplified Tree"(pruned model)from quinlan's implementation.
 This means "pruned model"="unpruned model", when this happend,copy the content of "result/unprune.txt" to  "result/prune.txt"please.